 The Student Services Department at Valders High School has complete responsibility for the registration and class placement of individual students.
-Each student should familiarize himself with the materials provided in the Student Services Office or website.
-Difficulties of any kind in your school work should be reported to your teachers and Student Services so that proper assistance can be arranged.
+Each student should familiarize him/herself with the materials provided in the Student Services Office or website.
+Difficulties of any kind in your schoolwork should be reported to your teachers first and then to Student Services so that proper assistance can be arranged.
 Student Services offers testing, individual and personal counseling, post high school education information, and career information.
-School counselors are available to help you get the most out of your school experience.
+The school counselor is available to help you get the most out of your school experience.